ChickenCoderGithub/Vocabletrainer/README.md

 My time is verry limited so Im not sure when Im able to work at this project.
 Status: Done but still have to make this readme looking pretty

+Tell me if you got some exported vocabulary according to a book so Im able to upload it to the VocabImport folder

 Downloads:
 Compiled: https://drive.google.com/file/d/1UoodsXE5IRRwc8JkOD3aVuVWA27YBuAV/view?usp=sharing
 (Its a security risk to install a precompiled apk from the internet)